yycho0108/ArduinoRemoteCar/index.md

 # Arduino Remote Car

+## NOTES
-This Project is still under development.
+This project is still under development.

+Currently, the chassis does not provide any stability beyond simple mobility.

+Furthermore, only 1-way communication from the computer to the car is possible.

-This repository is the code base for the Arduino Car controlled remotely through ROS.
+The repository itself is the code base for the Arduino Car controlled remotely through ROS.

-To run, load rx and tx to the arduinos with the respective hardware configurations.

-Then install the ros package under arduino_rc_car and launch the controller.

 ![Car](images/carasm.JPG)